Some classic desserts are classics for a reason!

 - Step 5: Remove the espresso cups from the refrigerator 20 minutes before serving.
 Spoon a dollop of the Chantilly on top of each mousse.
 Using a vegetable hand peeler, shave the bittersweet chocolate over the mousses and serve.

-- Cook’s note: When consuming raw eggs it’s most important that they be as fresh as possible.
-I also recommend using organic eggs, instead of commercial eggs.
+- Cook’s note: When consuming raw eggs, it’s most important that they be as fresh as possible.
+I also recommend using organic eggs.